West Elizabeth Bus Rapid Transit Design Project

 Would there be bus signage that would show arrival times for the BRT and other busses?

-Brennan asked about 1 month ago
+Brennan asked 10 months ago

 Hi Brennan!
 Yes, our design plans include real-time bus arrival information at all BRT stops, similar to what riders currently see on our MAX BRT line.